 My absolute favorite part of this bathroom makeover was the round wood mirror!
 I actually decided to make it this past week (last minute decision) because I could not find anything like it for a reasonable price.
 Round mirrors are expensive!
 And after making this one I think I understand why!
 But it has now become one of my favorite woodworking builds ever.
 The full DIY tutorial on this beauty can be found here!

 We needed more storage since we got rid of our bulky medicine cabinet, so I built these cute floating shelves for above the toilet storage.
 I built them using the same method as this tutorial for my office floating shelf.
+Also, you can see how to make floating shelves with brackets here.

 Note, this post contains some affiliate links for convenience.